 The only option to control it is through surgery, which is actually also the only way to properly diagnose it as it does not show up on scans.
 The pain can be mostly managed through pain killers, hot baths, hot water bottles, basically how you would treat period pains.
 This can lead to many people believing that is all this illness is – a bad period.
 Do not be fooled the pain is far worse, the effects are far more serious and operations are essential.

-They will also recommend to get pregnant… not my happiest of memories when my little sister was told to do this by a doctor regardless of the fact that she wasn’t ready, didn’t have her own home, wasn’t married yet (she was engaged and wanted her dream wedding) and was living with her boyfriend’s Mum at the time.
+They will also recommend getting pregnant… not my happiest of memories when my little sister was told to do this by a doctor regardless of the fact that she wasn’t ready, didn’t have her own home, wasn’t married yet (she was engaged and wanted her dream wedding) and was living with her boyfriend’s Mum at the time.
 It’s a shame they push women down this route in order to try and combat the illness.
 Pregnancy obviously stops your period as does breastfeeding.
 So no periods=no lining being irritated and therefore no endometriosis taking grip.

 When I heard all of these facts I swear I was in a complete daze listening to her… as well as putting my head in the sand hoping it would all go away.
 My sister was 26 and so fit and healthy, you would never know from looking at her that she lives with a chronic illness day in day out.
 And for me, it is true that an invisible illness is very hard to understand, accept and get your head around.
 I don’t mean to come across selfish in this statement but it is a common problem amongst many of us – if we can’t see an illness affecting somebody outwardly, it is much harder to take in.